HITS-AIN/GPCCPaper/scripts/threelightcurves/README.md

 </p>

+### Installing relevant packages

+If the Julia packages necessary for running these scripts are not present in your system, you can install them by:

+1. Starting Julia in the directory where the scripts are located.
+2. Switch to package mode with `]` and activate the local environment with `activate .`
+3. Still within package model execute ``instantiate``.

+It may take considerable time for Julia to install the necessary packages.

+### Running the scripts

-The scripts below should take care of installing all relevant software necessary for computing the results and creating plots.
+The scripts below should take care of  computing the results and creating plots.

 By simply using in the julia REPL: